There’s a moment in every engineer’s career when microservices feel like the answer to everything. Mine was around six years ago.

 On paper, it looks clean.

-What actually happens at day zero
+What happens at day zero

 Week 1–2 You’re not building product.
 You’re building infrastructure: